wacncontent/CustomizeTool/addCommentOutput/articles/storage/storage-azure-cli.md

 This guide uses Ubuntu for examples, but other OS platforms should perform similarly.

 **New to Azure:** Get a Windows Azure subscription and a Microsoft account associated with that subscription.
-For information on Azure purchase options, see [Trial](/pricing/1rmb-trial/), [Purchase Options](/pricing/overview/), and [Member Offers](/pricing/member-offers/) (for members of MSDN, Microsoft Partner Network, and BizSpark, and other Microsoft programs).
+For information on Azure purchase options, see <!-- deleted by customization [Trial](/pricing/1rmb-trial/) --><!-- keep by customization: begin --> [Trial](http://www.windowsazure.cn/pricing/1rmb-trial/) <!-- keep by customization: end -->, [Purchase Options](/pricing/overview/), and [Member Offers](/pricing/member-offers/) (for members of MSDN, Microsoft Partner Network, and BizSpark, and other Microsoft programs).

 See [Manage Accounts, Subscriptions, and Administrative Roles](https://msdn.microsoft.com/zh-cn/library/azure/hh531793.aspx) for more information about Azure subscriptions.

 **After creating a Windows Azure subscription and account:**

-1. Download and install the Azure CLI following the instructions outlined in [Install the Azure CLI](/documentation/articles/xplat-cli-install).
+1. Download and install the Azure CLI following the instructions outlined in [Install the Azure <!-- deleted by customization CLI](/documentation/articles/xplat-cli-install) --><!-- keep by customization: begin --> CLI](/documentation/articles//xplat-cli-install) <!-- keep by customization: end -->.
 2. Once the Azure CLI has been installed, you will be able to use the azure command from your command-line interface (Bash, Terminal, Command prompt) to access the Azure CLI commands.
 Type `azure` command and you should see the following output.

     ![Azure Command Output][Image1]

 3. In the command line interface, type `azure storage` to list out all the azure storage commands and get a first impression of the functionalities the Azure CLI provides.
 You can type command name with **-h** parameter (for example, `azure storage share create -h`) to see details of command syntax.
-4. Now, we’ll give you a simple script that shows basic Azure CLI commands to access Azure Storage.
+4. Now, we'll give you a simple script that shows basic Azure CLI commands to access Azure Storage.
 The script will first ask you to set two variables for your storage account and key.
 Then, the script will create a new container in this new storage account and upload an existing image file (blob) to that container.
 After the script lists all blobs in that container, it will download the image file to the destination directory which exists on the local computer.

 		#!/bin/bash
 		# A simple Azure storage example